Willis Carto: Historical revisionism, Holocaust denial, and the Populist Party (1970s–1980s)

+Carto founded the Institute for Historical Review in 1979.
 The IHR and Carto were sued in 1981 by public interest attorney William John Cox on behalf of Auschwitz survivor Mel Mermelstein.
 In that case, which was to eventually last eleven years, the court took "judicial notice of the fact that Jews were gassed to death at Auschwitz concentration camp in Poland during the summer of 1944."
-The court went on to state, "It is simply a fact."
+The court went on to state that the Holocaust was "not reasonably subject to dispute".
+During the case Carto claimed that the Jewish Defense League had tried to firebomb his home.

 The law firm of Robert Von Esch Jr., representing the defendants, settled with the plaintiff to remove themselves from the case by agreeing to pay $100,000 and an explicit apology for having filed an August 1986 libel suit by the IHR against Mermelstein.
 The Von Esches also formally acknowledged that Jews had been gassed at Auschwitz and that millions of Jews had perished in German wartime camps.
 On September 19, 1991, the plaintiffs withdrew complaints of libel, conspiracy to inflict emotional distress and intentional infliction of emotional distress, following Los Angeles Superior Court Judge Stephen M. Lachs' dismissal of the malicious prosecution portion of the case.